-- Use the proper dosage, amount, or concentration for the species, area, and/or specific condition; apply the full exposure regimen regardless of whether the signs which led to treatment are diminished.
-This is especially important when administering antibiotic and other compounds to which resistance could develop. - Minimize handling and consider withholding feed on days when fish are to be treated. - Use the correct method and route of application or administration (e.g. spraying aquatic vegetation, static [pond, tank or raceway] or continuous flow [tank or raceway] immersion water treatment, injection, or oral administration [medicated feeds]). - Calculate withdrawal times accurately. - Identify treated populations or stocks of production and holding units with clear markings. - Do not use antibiotic drugs or medicated feed for disease prevention. - Do not substitute unlabeled or industrial grade products for trade-name products that are labeled and approved for aquaculture or aquatic site uses. - Keep accurate records. - Consider the environmental impact of discharging treated water, including possible effects on non-target organisms. - Adopt a producer quality assurance program (e.g., Hazard Analysis and Critical Control Points -HACCP) that provides guidelines for preventing tissue residue violations and for producing highquality, wholesome products for consumer use. - Be aware of requirements concerning personal safety measures and proper procedures for farm workers and pesticide applicators that handle or apply regulated products. - Consider the economic consequences, both short- and long-term, of treatment before using a regulated product.
+- For antibiotics, establish the susceptibility of the bacterial species to the specific drug (e.g. through use of diffusion disks, minimum inhibitory concentrations, etc.). - Read and follow the product label directions for use. - Use the proper dosage, amount, or concentration for the species, area, and/or specific condition; apply the full exposure regimen regardless of whether the signs which led to treatment are diminished.
+This is especially important when administering antibiotic and other compounds to which resistance could develop. - Minimize handling and consider withholding feed on days when fish are to be treated. - Use the correct method and route of application or administration (e.g. spraying aquatic vegetation, static [pond, tank or raceway] or continuous flow [tank or raceway] immersion water treatment, injection, or oral administration [medicated feed]). - Calculate withdrawal times accurately. - Identify treated populations or stocks of production and holding units with clear markings. - Do not use antibiotic drugs or medicated feed for disease prevention. - Do not substitute unlabeled or industrial grade products for trade-name products that are labeled and approved for aquaculture or aquatic site uses. - Keep accurate records. - Consider the environmental impact of discharging treated water, including possible effects on non-target organisms. - Adopt a producer quality assurance program (e.g., Hazard Analysis and Critical Control Points -HACCP) that provides guidelines for preventing tissue residue violations and for producing highquality, wholesome products for consumer use. - Be aware of requirements concerning personal safety measures and proper procedures for farm workers and pesticide applicators that handle or apply regulated products. - Consider the economic consequences, both short- and long-term, of treatment before using a regulated product.